JJ/hoborg/text/text.md

 professor talked about how important that was for health and how everybody did that in Sweden or Siam or in old Greece or wherever, but nobody paid much attention to the words.
 The important part was the swinging.
-Yes, boys, what swinging.
+Yes, boys, what a swinging.
 Don't sigh, men, you've all been young and smelled fresh pussy.
+Not anymore?
+Well, tough luck!

-I happened to be there, pushing aside one other gay, when the show was interrupted by a racket at the tent gate.
-I couldn't see what was going on there, but I could see near the scenario that several guys came into view shouting, and I first though they were protesting for high prices or too much time waiting in line or whatever.
+I happened to be there, pushing aside one other guy, when the show was interrupted by a racket at the tent gate.
+I couldn't see what was going on there, but I could see near the scenario that several guys came into view shouting, and I first though they were protesting about high prices or too much time waiting in line or whatever.
 But they were yelling something about daughter and honor and I think I heard the name Tracy and I could see they were wielding clubs and baseball bats and even a machete.
 Tracy just stood there, and the men